mristuccia/rwmono/README.md

-# rwmono — monochrome raw conversion without demosaicing
+# rwmono — monochrome raw conversion without demosaicing for CFA sensors

 `rwmono` converts Bayer-sensor raw files directly into **monochrome linear DNG** files, without ever demosaicing.
 No missing color value is interpolated, no luminance is invented: every output pixel is derived arithmetically from photosites that were actually measured.